 West Nile, A Pregnancy Danger? (cont.)

-Evaluation of Infants Born to Mothers Infected with WNV During Pregnancy
+Interim Guidelines for the Evaluation of Infants Born to Mothers Infected with West Nile Virus During Pregnancy